mgrady3/pLEASE-legacy/README.md

 The user can store experimental parameters in a .yaml file as human readable structured text using the format given in the template file provided with the source code.
 This makes anlayzig many sets of data easier as you do not need to remember which parameters to enter for each separate data set

 When data is loaded, PLEASE makes it easy to extract IV curves using a simple point and click method.
-Multiple curves can be extraced and plotted simultaneously with color coding displaying where on the image the dat was extracted from - This feature is shown for a LEEM data set in **Figure 1** with unsmoothed IV data:
+Multiple curves can be extraced and plotted simultaneously with color coding displaying where on the image the dat was extracted from - This feature is shown for a LEEM data set in **Figure 1** with unsmoothed IV data from 50 micrometer FOV LEEM real space image of Graphene grown on Ruthenium(0001):

 ![Figure 1](./img/example1.png)